Clinical waste collections

 • Sharps – these are items that could cause cuts or puncture wounds, including: Hypodermic Needles, Syringes with needles attached, Scalpels and other blades.
 This includes sharps that are self-administered.

-Maldon District Council does not supply sharps boxes.
-These will need to be purchased from your GP or supplied via a prescription.
-We will not collect any Hypodermic needles that are not contained within a proper sharps box.
+Maldon District Council does not supply sharps boxes, these will need to be purchased from your GP or supplied via a prescription.
+Please note hypodermic needles that are not contained within a proper sharps box will not be collected.
 Waste produced by treatment administered by a medical professional becomes their responsibility to dispose of.

 To set up arrangements for this service please download our clinical waste collection form which will also need to be completed by your GP.
 Once returned to us and processed your details will be passed on to our contractor who will contact you to arrange collection